Myndex/max-contrast/README.md

 <img alt=" an image of mad max racing through the desert and behind them are the letters MAX and under that is the word contrast" src="img/generaltitles_MAX_CONTRAST_2.png">
+Copyright © 2024 by Andrew Somers.
+All Rights Reserved.